antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/shelve.rst

    the underlying database.
 As a side-effect, an extension may be added to the filename and more than one file may be created.
 By default, the underlying database file is opened for reading and writing.
-The optional *flag* parameter has the same interpretation as the *flag* parameter of :func:`anydbm.open`.
+The optional *flag* parameter has the same interpretation as the *flag* parameter of :func:`dbm.open`.

-   By default, version 0 pickles are used to serialize values.
+   By default, version 3 pickles are used to serialize values.
 The version of the pickle protocol can be specified with the *protocol* parameter.

-   .. versionchanged:: 2.3
-      The *protocol* parameter was added.

    Because of Python semantics, a shelf cannot know when a mutable persistent-dictionary entry is modified.
 By default modified objects are written *only* when assigned to the shelf (see :ref:`shelve-example`).
-If the optional *writeback* parameter is set to ``True``, all entries accessed are also cached in memory, and written back on :meth:`~Shelf.sync` and :meth:`~Shelf.close`; this can make it handier to mutate mutable entries in the persistent dictionary, but, if many entries are accessed, it can consume
+If the optional *writeback* parameter is set to *True*, all entries accessed are also cached in memory, and written back on :meth:`~Shelf.sync` and :meth:`~Shelf.close`; this can make it handier to mutate mutable entries in the persistent dictionary, but, if many entries are accessed, it can consume